shakrmedia/petal/README.md

 <img align="right" width="100" height="100" src="http://shakrmedia.github.io/petal/logo.svg">

-Petal is a new, clean and modern CSS UI framework developed at [Shakr](http://shakr.com).
+Petal is a modern, light CSS UI framework developed at [Shakr](http://shakr.com).

-Petal aims to provide a rich set of consistently designed UI components you can easily use in your web projects, while keeping everything lighter and simple.
+Petal aims to provide an ample set of consistently designed UI components you can easily utilize in your web projects.

-While it's similar to Twitter's [Bootstrap](http://getbootstrap.com) and shares some naming conventions and structures, it's completely independent and is coded from scratch on LESS.
+Petal is fully coded on LESS from scratch.

 ## NOTE: WIP
 Petal is a work-in-progress project since January 2015.
 Core modules code and documentation are incomplete.
 Delete this notice when it's ready for public release.